-Time in nature also has a positive impact for older people.
-Researchers in a University of Minnesota study published in the journal Health and Place found that 65-86 year olds in Vancouver, Canada, benefited from time in nature close to home.
+Time in nature also has a positive impact on older people.
+Researchers in a University of Minnesota study published in the journal Health and Place found that 65- to 86-year-olds in Vancouver, Canada, benefited from time in nature close to home.

 The World Health Organisation expects depression will be the second biggest cause of illness worldwide by 2020, and anti-depressant drug use is on the increase.

 According to the UK’s Mental Health Foundation, in the course of a year, 25% of people will experience some kind of mental health problem, including 20% of children.
 Depression affects 20% of older people living in the community and 40% in care homes.
 Suicide is the most common cause of death in men under 35, and the UK has one of the highest rates of self-harm in Europe.

 In 2014, 57 million items categorised as anti-depressant drugs were dispensed, an increase of 7.2% on 2013 and 97.1% since 2004, according to the Prescriptions Dispensed in the Community report for England (2004-2014), produced by the Health & Social Care Information Centre.
 Drugs come with side-effects, unlike green prescriptions for lifestyle changes.

 The Wildlife Trusts is a conservation organisation of 47 regional trusts around the UK that work to protect Britain’s wild spaces, not just large wildlife reserves but smaller wildlife habitats within communities.
 The group promotes the value of time in nature to human wellbeing as well as the importance of considering alternative or additional treatments in mental health care.